 Stumbling Blocks to De-Cluttering

-But before you start, consider: Is this task small enough to be able to complete it within an hour or two?
+But before you start, consider: Is this task small enough to be able to complete within an hour or two?
 One of the most common stumbling blocks, in do-it-yourself de-cluttering, is taking on too big a task at one time.
 Too big a task means that you might stop in the middle with a more cluttered looking area than when you started.
 This is NOT a rewarding experience.

 To avoid this, consider what you’ll need to do to achieve your goal.
-Do you just need to donate the old microwave and sort out some piles of paper?
+Do you just need to donate the old microwave and sort out the piles of paper?
 That’s probably do-able in a single afternoon.

 But what if making space on the counter means putting dishes away in the cupboard, but the cupboards are already stuffed full of heaven knows what?
 Just like home remodeling projects, de-cluttering projects have a way of spreading out and getting bigger.